 (a) Provide grouting equipment consisting of measuring devices for water, a high-speed shear colloidal mixer, a storage hopper (e.g., holding reservoir) and pump with all necessary connecting hoses, valves, and pressure gauge.

-- (b) Provide pumping equipment with sufficient capacity to ensure PT ducts can be filled and vented in not more than 30 minutes without interruption. - (c) Provide an air compressor and hoses with sufficient output to perform required functions. - (d) Have available vacuum grouting equipment (i.e., volumetric measuring type) and experienced operators within 48 hours notice.
+(b) Provide pumping equipment with sufficient capacity to ensure PT ducts can be filled and vented in not more than 30 minutes without interruption.

+(c) Provide an air compressor and hoses with sufficient output to perform required functions.